Duane Larson

 Al LaMacchia Award for excellence in scouting.

 Larson graduated from the University of Santa Clara, majoring in economics.
-He played with the Alaska Goldpanners of Fairbanks during the summer seasons of 1970–1971.
-During his Fairbanks career, he set the single-season stolen base record with 47, beating the previous record of 35 by Doug Hunt in 1969.
-He owns a career .323 batting average with the club.
+He played with the Alaska Goldpanners of Fairbanks during the summer seasons of 1970 and 1971.
+In 1970, he hit .335 and was named the team MVP.
+In 1971, Larson hit .310 and set the team's single-season stolen base record with 47, beating the previous record of 35 by Doug Hunt in 1969.
+He also helped the Goldpanners to a runner-up finish at the 1971 National Baseball Congress World Series.
+In 1973, Larson was selected to the all-time Goldpanner all-star team by a fan vote.